i-Swati/i-Swati/README.md

 ## 👋 Hi, I'm @i-Swati!

 ### 😊 Welcome to my GitHub profile!
-- 🌱 I'm a pre-final year student pursuing a Bachelor's degree in Computer Science and Engineering.
+- 🌱 I'm a Final Year student pursuing a Bachelor's degree in Computer Science and Engineering.

 - 🚀 I'm passionate about learning and implementing new technologies in the field.
 - 💻 I'm actively working on enhancing my knowledge and skills.